microsoft/mona-saas/docs/README.md

 ## Where can I find Mona's diagnostic logs?

-By default, Mona pulishes telemetry (including logs) to an [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview) resource automatically deployed into your Mona resource group on setup.
+By default, Mona publishes telemetry (including logs) to an [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview) resource automatically deployed into your Mona resource group on setup.
 From here, you can search logs and configure alerts as needed.

 ## How do I debug Mona?